369th Regiment Armory

 The 369th Regiment Armory is a historic National Guard Armory building located at 2366 Fifth Avenue, between West 142nd and 143rd Streets, in Harlem, Manhattan, New York City.
-It was built for the 369th Regiment, also known as the "Harlem Hell Fighters", founded in 1913 as the first National Guard unit in New York State composed solely of African-Americans.
+It was built for the 369th Regiment, also known as the "Harlem Hellfighters", founded in 1913 as the first National Guard unit in New York State composed solely of African-Americans.
 It later became home to the 369th Sustainment Brigade.

 The 369th Regiment Armory includes two structures.
 The administration building, built in the Art Deco style between 1930 and 1933, was designed by John S. Van Wart and Sidney Wein.
 The attached medieval-inspired drill shed, built between 1921 and 1924, was designed by Tachau and Vought and measures 50000 sqft.
 Both sections are constructed of brick.
 The armory was listed on the National Register of Historic Places in 1994, and was designated as a city landmark by the New York City Landmarks Preservation Commission in 1985.

 History

 Context

 After the American Civil War ended, the New York state government passed a law, which mandated that armories be erected for volunteer regiments by each of the individual counties.
 This resulted in the Armory Board of the City of New York being created in April 1884.
 The board erected many of Manhattan's armories: prior to the board's establishment, only one armory had been built in Manhattan, the Seventh Regiment Armory on the Upper East Side.
 As such, most volunteer regiments drilled in any available space, such as public markets or rented building lofts.

 By the late 19th and early 20th century, the former Dutch colonial settlement of Harlem was being developed into a primarily African-American neighborhood, having become accessible via the newly built New York City Subway.
 In the 1910s, a hundred members of a community center in Harlem stated their intention to join the military.
-The 15th Regiment, whose parent unit was constituted in the New York Army National Guard in 1913, was officially organized three years later, in preparation for being deployed to France during World War I. The 15th was the first National Guard regiment constituted based on race, as it was composed entirely of African Americans.
+The 15th Regiment, whose parent unit was constituted in the New York Army National Guard in 1913, was officially organized three years later, in preparation for being deployed to France during World War I. The 15th was the first National Guard regiment constituted based on race, as it was composed primarily of African Americans, but also included servicemembers from Puerto Rico, the West Indies, Canada, and several countries in Europe and Africa.
 The regiment reached its full strength of 2,000 men by 1917, and trained in New York and South Carolina because they did not yet have their own armory.
 The 15th Regiment was reorganized as the 369th in 1918.
 The 369th Regiment had returned from France by February 1919; a parade for the regiment was held on Fifth Avenue.